TsaiJT/product-test/README.md

-# table schema
+# Table schema
-* each attribute is not nullable
+* Each attribute is not nullable

 ![image](https://user-images.githubusercontent.com/15087421/182535663-ab361591-5d54-4356-89a2-948733b89b23.png)